-ChexSystems helps financial institutions assess the risk of accepting you as a customer.
-The credit reporting agency collects information on the way you have used bank accounts in the past to create a report and issues a risk score based on that information.
+ChexSystems helps financial institutions assess the risk of accepting customers.
+The credit reporting agency collects information about consumers from banks to create a report and issues a risk score based on that information.

-Banks rely on these consumer disclosure reports to determine whether to grant a customer access to a bank account.
-These reports were designed to warn banks about potential thieves who purposely commit fraud, but over time have increasingly included consumers who have made honest mistakes, such as inadvertently overdrawing funds.
+Banks rely on consumer disclosure reports to determine whether to grant a customer access to a bank account.
+These reports can warn banks about thieves looking to commit fraud, but they also include information on consumers who have made honest mistakes, such as inadvertently overdrawing funds.

-Consumer reporting agencies, like ChexSystems, must follow certain regulations, such as reporting information accurately and investigating disputes of these reports by consumers in a timely manner.
+Consumer reporting agencies, like ChexSystems, must follow certain regulations, such as reporting information accurately and investigating disputes by consumers in a timely manner.
 ChexSystems is overseen by the Consumer Financial Protection Bureau and the Federal Trade Commission.

 What information banks report to ChexSystems

-ChexSystems’ website lists common mistakes that consumers make that may result in a negative consumer disclosure report.
-They include:
+The CFPB website lists common reasons why consumers may have a negative consumer disclosure report: